vivarium-collective/vivarium-core/doc/tutorials/write_process.rst

 Determine the Ports
 -------------------

-We partition the overall model state into :term:`stores`, which can be shared among processes.
+We partition the overall simulation state into :term:`stores`, which can be shared among processes.
 Each process declares :term:`ports`, each of which will receive a store.
 When creating a process, you need to decide what ports to declare.